-Establishing cell phone rules for your teenagers is something all parents should do—but make sure you don’t forget this important rule!
+Establishing cell phone rules for your teenagers is something all parents should do.
+Make sure you don’t forget this important rule: Keep your phone charged!

 School’s been out for a couple weeks now and my teenagers are enjoying the summer days.